Creating and Running a Code Snippet

 00:11 We can see some helpful information here.
 I don’t want to deal with this right now, but obviously you can read over it.
 If I close it, what is also nice, I think—there’s a couple of other helpful features that are just shortcuts that are shown here.
 And we’ll look at those… let’s do it right now!

 00:27 So let’s take a look at some of the most common ones.
-Show All Commands, Command + Shift + P—press this combination.
-I’m going to create a new file in here, so I say “new file” and right away, it gives me—I can make a new file here with this command, or it also shows me what’s a keyboard shortcut that I can use for that.
+Show All Commands, Command + Shift + P. If I press this combination… I want to create a new file in here, so I say “new file” and right away, it gives me—I can make a new file here with this command, or it also shows me what’s a keyboard shortcut that I can use for that.

 test.py, and we’re inside of our project folder.
 So we can Save, and we have our Python file here.

-for x in range(), we’re already pretty used to that.
-And as you see popping up here, we have code completion, that’s also called IntelliSence.
-It’s a mix of both code completion, which allows me to just Tab complete something—so
+That’s also called IntelliSense.
+It’s a mix of both code completion, which allows me to just tab complete something.
+So

 03:27 So, these are some easy ways to just create the script and run it.
 We can see, we have all the nice features that we want from a modern text editor.
 We have syntax highlighting, we have code completion, we have inspection of the documentation of what’s going on in the functions, et cetera.
 So it’s an easy tool to get started, everything is relatively straightforward.